smontoro/newprivatecollections/wp-content/plugins/wpforms-lite/readme.txt

 == Frequently Asked Questions ==

-= I'd like access to all features.
-How can I get them? =

-You can get access to more features, Addons and support by <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about WPForms!">visiting the WPForms website and purchasing a support license</a>.
-Purchasing a support license gets you access to the full version of WPForms, automatic updates and support, and depending on the level of support license, you can even get exclusive access to WPForms Addons!

 = Who should use WPForms? =

 WPForms is perfect for business owners, bloggers, designers, developers, photographers, and basically everyone else.
-If you want to create a custom WordPress form, then you need to use WPForms.
+If you want to create a custom WordPress form, then you need to use the WPForms drag & drop form builder.

 = Do I need to have coding skills to use WPForms? =

 Absolutely not.
-You can create and manage forms without any coding knowledge.
-WPForms is the most beginner friendly contact form solution in the market.
+You can create and manage forms without any coding knowledge (100% drag & drop form builder).
+WPForms is the most beginner friendly contact form plugin in the market.

+= What type of WordPress forms can I build with WPForms? =

+WPForms drag & drop form builder combined with our addons is the most powerful WordPress contact form plugin in the market.
+Here are some types of WordPress forms you can create:

+* Simple Contact Forms
+* Advanced Contact Forms
+* Custom Contact Forms
+* Multi-Page Contact Forms
+* Dynamic Contact Forms (where fields change based on user's answers)
+* Request a Quote Contact Form
+* Job Application Contact Form
+* Feedback Survey Contact Form
+* Make a Suggestion Contact Form
+* Testimonials Contact Form
+* Change Request Forms
+* Online Booking Forms
+* Online RSVP Forms
+* Custom WordPress User Registration Forms (Great for membership sites)
+* Custom WordPress Login Forms
+* WordPress Post Submission Forms (Great for Guest Posts)
+* Credit Card Payment Forms
+* PayPal Payment Form
+* Stripe Payment Form
+* Make a Donation Forms
+* T-Shirt Order Forms
+* Product Purchase Forms
+* Lead Capture Forms
+* Newsletter Signup Forms
+* MailChimp forms
+* AWeber Forms
+* Constant Contact Forms
+* GetResponse Signup Forms
+* Campaign Monitor Forms
+* Video Release Forms
+* Partnership Agreement Forms
+* PTO Request Contact Form
+* Online Petition Form
+* Contact Forms that Require a Signature
+* Maintenance Request Contact Form
+* Scholarship Application Forms
+* File Download Forms
+* Employment Verification Forms
+* Make a Referral Contact Form
+* Volunteer Registration Contact Form

+= I'd like access to all features.
+How can I get them? =

+You can get access to more features, addons and support by <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Click here to learn more about WPForms!">upgrading to our Pro version</a>.
+Purchasing a Pro license gets you access to the full version of WPForms, automatic updates, priority support, and all WPForms Addons!

 = Is WPForms translation ready? =